Join a waiting list for one of our 2026 breedings!

 Frequently Asked Questions

 A deposit is a promise of commitment.
 Deposits are necessary because we like to ensure that the family who says they want said kitten, truly does.
-By taking deposits, we ensure that when each kitten is ready to go, they have a home waiting for them.
+By taking deposits, we ensure that when each kitten is ready to go, they have a pre-approved home waiting for them.

 Our deposits are typically $500.00.
 They are NON-REFUNDABLE, but they are TRANSFERABLE to another current or a future litter.

 We reserve the right to retain any kitten for our breeding program, in the furtherance of the Ragdoll breed.
-Breeding rights are given to approved and select catteries ONLY.

-2026 Pricing:
+2026/2027 Pricing:

 Pet homes: $1,500